Package insert / product label

 Several cephalosporins have been implicated in triggering seizures, particularly in patients with renal impairment, when the dosage was not reduced (see DOSAGE AND ADMINISTRATION and OVERDOSAGE).
 If seizures associated with drug therapy occur, the drug should be discontinued.
 Anticonvulsant therapy can be given if clinically indicated.

 A study of children under six years of age suggested that ingestion of less than 250 mg/kg of cephalosporins is not associated with significant outcomes.
 No action is required other than general support and observation.
 For amounts greater than 250 mg/kg, induce gastric emptying.

 In five anuric patients, it was demonstrated that an average of 63% of a 1 g oral dose is extracted from the body during a 6 to 8 hour hemodialysis session.

 Cefadroxil Capsules Dosage and Administration

-Cefadroxil is acid-stable and may be administered orally without regard to meals.
+Cefadroxil Capsules are acid-stable and may be administered orally without regard to meals.
 Administration with food may be helpful in diminishing potential gastrointestinal complaints occasionally associated with oral cephalosporin therapy.